Sargammaurya/WhiteBoard-Project/README.md

 **Whiteboard App**
-Welcome to Whiteboard, a React-based application that allows you to create diagrams and sketches using various tools like brush, line, rectangle, circle, arrow, text, eraser, and undo/redo functionalities, among others.
+Welcome to Whiteboard, a React-based application that allows you to create diagrams and sketches using various tools like brush, line, rectangle, circle, arrow, text, eraser, and undo/redo functionalities.
 The app incorporates several external libraries to enhance its capabilities.

 **Features**
 - **Brush Tool**: Adjust the brush size and color for drawing.
 - **Line Tool**: Select stroke color and width for line drawing.
-- **Rectangle Tool**: Draw rectangles with customizable stroke and fill colors, as well as size.
+- **Rectangle Tool**: Draw rectangles with customizable stroke and fill colors and sizes.
-- **Circle Tool**: Create circles with adjustable stroke, fill colors, and size.
+- **Circle Tool**: Create circles with adjustable strokes, fill colors, and sizes.
 - **Arrow Tool**: Design arrows with customizable color and stroke width.
 - **Eraser Tool**: Erase parts of your drawing with an adjustable size.
 - **Text Tool**: Add text using the Caveat font from Google Fonts.